 How to Become a Pinterest VA Today!

-If you want to start your own Pinterest VA biz, I highly recommend the Become a Pinterest VA course.
+If you want to start your own Pinterest VA biz, I highly recommend enrolling in the Become a Pinterest VA online course.

 This course was created by Kristin Larsen, a blogger who started off with a very lucrative Pinterest VA side hustle!
-Now she runs the personal finance blog Believe in a Budget and teaches others how to become a Pinterest VA through her course.
+Now she runs the personal finance blog Believe in a Budget and teaches others how to become a Pinterest VA too.

 Here’s what you’ll learn in Become a Pinterest VA: